Part 20: GPIO Input Mode Internal Circuitry — How the Chip "Hears" External Signals

 3

-HAL_GPIO_ReadPin() reads IDR, and static_cast converts GPIO_PIN_SET/GPIO_PIN_RESET into our State::Set/State::UnSet enums.
-We added [[nodiscard]] because if you don't use the result of reading the pin state, the call is pointless—most likely, you forgot to write the assignment.
+GPIO::read() reads IDR, and GPIO::Level converts GPIO_PIN_SET/GPIO_PIN_RESET into our Level::High/Level::Low enums.
+The [[nodiscard]] attribute is added because if you don't use the result of reading the pin state, the call is pointless—most likely, you forgot to write the assignment.

 Looking Back

-In this article, starting from the pin, we traced the path through the protection diodes, pull-up/pull-down resistors, Schmitt trigger, and IDR register to fully understand the complete signal chain of GPIO input mode.
+In this post, starting from the pin, we traced the path through protection diodes, pull-up/pull-down resistors, the Schmitt trigger, and the IDR register to fully understand the signal chain of GPIO input mode.
 Three key takeaways:

-- Pull-up input is our button scheme—high level when released, low level when pressed
+- Pull-up input is our button solution—high level when released, low level when pressed.

-- The Schmitt trigger eliminates electrical noise near the threshold, but it cannot eliminate the mechanical bounce of a button
+- Schmitt trigger eliminates electrical noise near the threshold but cannot eliminate mechanical button bounce.

 - The

-IDRregister is the window through which the CPU reads pin states, andHAL_GPIO_ReadPin()reads it under the hood
+IDRregister is the window through which the CPU reads pin states;HAL_GPIO_ReadPinessentially reads it.

-In the next article, we will apply our GPIO input knowledge to an actual button circuit—drawing the wiring diagram, calculating current, and observing bounce waveforms.
-Once the hardware knowledge is in place, we can start writing code.
+In the next post, we will apply our GPIO input knowledge to a real button circuit—drawing wiring diagrams, calculating current, and observing bounce waveforms.
+Once our hardware knowledge is ready, we can start writing code.